jahnestacado/QL/README.md

-QL
-==

-A Domain Specific Language for Questionnaires
+#QL: A Domain Specific Language for Questionnaires

 A DSL for auto-generated interactive questionnaire sheets.
 Questionnaires are characterized by conditional entry fields and (spreadsheet-like) dependency-directed computation.
 It reads from a text file the content(source code), conducting